Scones – Tea Time Classic

 - Pour in the milk and stir thoroughly until all the liquid is incorporated

-- Flour your hands and knead into a soft dough
+- Flour your hands and pull the ingredients into a soft dough

 - Roll out the dough on a floured surface to 1 inch thick (2.5cm) ( you can do this with your hands - no need for a rolling pin)

 - Cut out rounds with a 7-9cm pastry cutter

 - Pick up the remaining dough and knead gently together to roll out again until all the dough is used

 - Place on a baking tray that is greased, or lined with baking parchment

 - Bake for about 15 minutes or until risen and golden brown